 Why this chapter matters for UPSC: Globalisation, trade policy, WTO, FTAs, and the debate about India's integration into global supply chains are central GS3 topics.
 The chapter provides the conceptual vocabulary for understanding how global production works (GVCs), what role MNCs play, and the distributional effects of globalisation (who gains, who loses).
-These debates are live in India's trade policy (FTA with UAE 2022, UK FTA negotiations, Indo-Pacific Economic Framework).
+These debates are live in India's trade policy (FTA with UAE 2022, UK CETA signed July 2025, Indo-Pacific Economic Framework).

-Contemporary hook: India's merchandise exports crossed $447 billion in 2023–24.
+Contemporary hook: India's merchandise exports reached $442 billion in FY2025-26 (PIB, April 2026), while imports surged to $775 billion — widening the trade deficit to $333 billion.
 India is deeply integrated into global trade — electronics imports from China, pharmaceutical exports to USA, IT services exports to Europe.
 The "China+1" strategy — global companies seeking to diversify supply chains away from China — presents India with a historic opportunity to join global value chains for electronics, pharmaceuticals, and textiles.
 Whether India can seize this opportunity depends on infrastructure, labour laws, logistics, and skills — the very structural factors this chapter introduces.

 PART 1 — Quick Reference Tables